This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Medicines decrease inflammation, open airways, and make it easier to breathe.
+- Medicines may be used to decrease inflammation, open airways, and make it easier to breathe.
 Medicines may be inhaled, taken as a pill, or injected.
 Short-term medicines relieve your symptoms quickly.
 Long-term medicines are used to prevent future asthma attacks.
 Other medicines may be needed if your regular medicines are not able to prevent attacks.
 You may also need medicine to help control your allergies.
-Ask your healthcare provider for more information about the medicine you are given and how to take it safely.
+Ask your healthcare provider for more information about any medicine you are given and how to take it safely.

 Manage your symptoms and prevent future attacks:

 - Follow your Asthma Action Plan (AAP).
 This is a written plan that you and your healthcare provider create.
 It explains which medicine you need and when to change doses if necessary.
 It also explains how you can monitor symptoms and use a peak flow meter.
 The meter measures how well your lungs are working.

 - Manage other health conditions , such as allergies, acid reflux, and sleep apnea.